Conjugation – Definition, Guide & Practice Sheet

 Conjugation examples

-Continuous Tense Gerund Participle Adjective
+Continuous tense Gerund Participle adjective

 She is running quickly to catch the bus.
 Running is a good exercise for the body and mind.
 The barking dog alerted all the neighbors.

 The children were playing together in the park.
-Swimming helps to relax my muscles.
+Swimming helps to relax all my muscles.
 The rising sun cast a warm glow over them.

 Since all verbs include both tense and aspect, various combinations of tense and aspect, such as past continuous and future perfect, are possible.
 To put it simply, tense means when something began, and aspect means whether it continued, ended, or had another characteristic.